Author: Trisha Shea R.D.

 What is Choline & Why do we Care?

-Choline is a water-soluble nutrient that is essential for human life.
-Researchers have considered it to be a type of vitamin (vitamin J) and have also classified it as a B vitamin.
+Choline vitamin is a water-soluble nutrient that is essential for human life.
+Researchers have considered it a vitamin (vitamin J) type and classified it as a B.

 Our liver can produce small amounts of choline, but this is not enough to meet our needs.
-This means that we must obtain choline from our diets in order to prevent deficiency.
+This means that we must obtain choline from our diets to prevent deficiency.

 Choline has many important functions in the body: